phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.20. @throws

-The @throws tag is used to indicate whether "Structural Elements" throw a specific type of exception.
+The @throws tag is used to indicate whether Structural Elements throw a specific type of exception.

 #### Syntax